MichaelShoemaker/MintDockerInstall/README.md

 Purpose: Bash Script to Install Docker and Docker Compose on Linux Mint

 ## Overview:
-This script will uninstall any previous version of Docker and install the latest version as well as install Docker Compose.
-If you do not want to install Docker Compose simply comment those lines out.
-They should be clearly indicated at the bottom of the script.
+This script will uninstall any previous version of Docker and install the latest version as well as install Docker Compose if the script is executed using the keyword "all".

 ## Note:
 This script has only been tested on Linux Mint 20.1 Ulyssa and Linux Mint 20.2 Uma.